-Yeah, we've been around awhile and boy do we have stories to tell.
-But here is neither the time or place for those.
 While looking for the words to write to give you a feel of the man who started all this, I happened upon an article written in 1994 by Dave Nuttycombe for the Washington City Paper.
 He used to work at Drums Unlimited back towards the beginning of it all, and I think his original article, which is posted below, is good insite on "Mickey" and how Drums Unlimited got started, and evolved.
-Thank you Dave Nuttycombe, and I hope your above that $1.35 an hour now!
+Thank you Dave Nuttycombe, and I hope you are above that $1.35 an hour now!

 Bang the Drum Profitably